Gooey

 ---|---|---|---|

-On the other hand, Gooey is designed to be very fast at initial rendering and in the presence of small state changes, which are the most common places where speed really matters.
+Gooey is designed to be very fast at initial rendering and fast to apply precision updates to small state changes, which are the most common places where speed really matters.

 Bleeding edge